 Understand how much you’ll get with our breakdown of disability back pay.

 If your reconsideration is denied, you have 60 days to appeal the decision again.
-The next step is to have a disability hearing in front of an administrative law judge (ALJ).
+The next step is to have a disability hearing before an administrative law judge (ALJ).

 However, you’ll need to be prepared to wait.
-In December 2022, the average time from requesting a hearing until the actual hearing date was 13.7 months.
+In March 2026, the average time to schedule and process hearings was 263 days—that's 8.6 months.
 Your exact wait time will vary based on where you live and which SSA hearing office handles your case.
-The longest wait time in December 2022 was 23.5 months, though the shortest wait time was six months.

 Learn more about what to expect from a disability hearing.

-Yes, it is possible to get help with your reconsideration.
+Yes, you can get help with your reconsideration.
 Your best option is to talk with a disability lawyer.

-It may seem strange to involve a lawyer, but the disability application is primarily a legal process and a lawyer will know the best ways to improve your chances of success.
+The disability application is primarily a legal process, and a disability attorney will know the best ways to improve your chances of success.
 Even if you’ve already been denied, they can help you avoid common pitfalls, gather stronger medical documentation, and then they can represent you in a disability hearing.
-Overall, applicants who have lawyers are three times more likely to get approved for benefits.
+Overall, applicants with lawyers are three times more likely to be approved for benefits at the hearing stage.

-If you think you might want professional help, Atticus can match you up with an experienced lawyer from our network.
-Getting matched is free and you never pay the lawyer anything unless you win disability benefits.
+If you think you might want professional help, Atticus can introduce you to an experienced lawyer from our network.
+You do not pay the lawyer upfront—there is a one-time fee only if you win disability benefits.
 Get started by taking a short quiz to give us more information about your situation.

 The reconsideration process is the same whether you’re applying for SSDI or SSI, but the SSA will consider different technical requirements for each program — income and assets for SSI but work and tax history for SSDI.